 Employment and labor law is a dynamic field that often intersects with many other areas of law.
 Attorneys with this legal background can work in a variety of capacities in the private, non-profit, and public sectors.
 Whether you want to represent employers, employees or labor unions, this concentration offers students wide latitude in charting their preparation for work in the field of employment and labor law.

-USD School of Law has built a strong, core academic program with full-time and adjunct professors who bring years of experience teaching and practicing employment and labor law at the highest levels.
+University of San Diego School of Law has built a strong, core academic program with full-time and adjunct professors who bring years of experience teaching and practicing employment and labor law at the highest levels.

-- LLM with Employment and Labor Law Concentration
+Opportunities in Employment and Labor Law

-JD with Employment and Labor Law Concentration
+Requirements for JD Concentration in Employment and Labor Law

 - Total required credits: 18